Incorperating Effective Functional Flows into R2R

 For more information on EFF please refer to additional sources:

 EFF are hypothesized to be the best flows for salmon in our historical system.
-However, our system is highly managed so we may need to alter EFF slightly from their historical values to maximize benefit to salmon.
+However, our system is highly managed so we needed to alter the salmonid EFF to maximize benefit to salmon.

-1. Optimize spawning habitat during full spawning timeframe (October, November, and December)
+1. Optimize spawning habitat during full spawning time frame (October, November, and December) based on the Upper-mid Sacramento flow-to-suitable-habitat curves documented here.

 2. Fix dry season base flow at a low value to maximize water for Juveniles, use Natural Flows Database as a guide (August, September)